petems/petersouter.xyz/content/post/end-of-an-era.md

 Puppet has been a huge part of my life for almost 7 years.
 It all started way back in 2011, when I was working at Simply Business.
-We'd just done a big shift to continous deployment.
+We'd just done a big shift to continuous deployment.
 We had a fully working deployment pipeline, but our ops workflows were starting to creak a bit at the seams.
 We started a new project to start managing the sytems with Puppet in an agentless model, and I was hooked.